Is COVID-19 Primarily a Disease of Wealthy Countries?

 Recently Israel demolished a COVID-19 testing center in Hebron on the West Bank of Palestine.

 Saudi Arabia and Yemen: The Saudi coalition has been waging a brutal one-sided war against Yemen for years with the help of the United States and other western countries.
 In early April, Saudi Arabia had 2,600 confirmed COVID-19 cases.
 Yemen had not one single confirmed case.
-By mid-August, Saudi Arabia had 297,000 cases and Yemen only 1,900.
+By mid-August, Saudi Arabia had 297,000 cases to Yemen's 1,900; and by the end of September, 335,000 to Yemen's 2,000.
 Saudi Arabia's population is about 15% larger than Yemen's.

 In truth, if I lived in Yemen amidst daily bombings, starvation and a cholera epidemic, I would not be too concerned about a little respiratory virus with at most a 5% mortality rate.
 So let's keep all this in perspective.